Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: System Details

 Assume that the source has reserved $\bw$ bandwidth from the ingress interface $\In$ to the egress interface $\Eg$ of an AS $K$, from time $\strt$ for a duration $\duration$.
 AS $K$ assigns an identifier, $\resid$, to the reservation, which must be unique for the interface pair during the reservation's validity period.

 The reservation is then determined by the tuple

 The AS $K$ providing the reservation is implicitly specified by the authentication key for the reservation, which is computed by AS $K$ as

 where $\sv_K$ is a secret value known only to AS $K$, which is shared among its border routers. $\mathsf{PRF}$ is a secure pseudo-random function with an output length sufficient to yield secure symmetric cryptographic keys (i.e., in practice at least \num{128} bits).
-The authentication key, $A_K$, is shared through the control plane with the source.
-A design for a \name control plane is described in \cref{sec:details:control}.
+The authentication key, $A_K$, is shared through the control plane (see \cref{sec:details:control}) with the source.

 Note that, in contrast to previous bandwidth-reservation solutions, no source address or unique source identifier is used to create the reservation in our proposal.
 Instead, a unique $\resid$ identifies the reservation at each hop.
 This approach has several advantages: